 - are over 60 years old

-- have a family history of the disease
+- have a family history of glaucoma

-- have diabetes or hypothyroidism
+- have diabetes

-- have other eye conditions or injuries
+- have other chronic eye conditions or injuries

 - are nearsighted